rianhughes/LiquidationBot_Terra_Anchor/Readme.txt

 It is relatively simple, but was fully functional and returned a small profit.
-It provided a great opportunity to learn more about how Terra worked, and besides, it was a ton of fun to build!.
+It provided a great opportunity to learn more about how Terra, Anchor and Terraswap worked.
+And besides, it was a ton of fun to build!

 The bot is structured such that it continuously runs in the following loop:
     1. Check if we need to submit a bid for ETH or Luna.
 If so, submit bid, if not, pass.